Kiara Advani: Rise to prominence (2019–2023)

 Advani next featured in the war film Shershaah (2021), based on the life of army officer Vikram Batra (played by Sidharth Malhotra), in which she played Dimple Cheema, Batra's girlfriend.
 The film released digitally on Amazon Prime Video, on which it became the most-streamed Indian film.
 Anna M. M. Vetticad of Firstpost opined that Advani "sparkles" in her brief role.
 She received a nomination for the Filmfare Award for Best Actress.
 The following year, she appeared with Tabu and Kartik Aaryan in the comedy horror film Bhool Bhulaiyaa 2.
 Shalini Langer of The Indian Express wrote that she "has little to do except pop up now and then".
 The film emerged as one of her most commercially successful, with worldwide earnings of over ₹2.6 billion.
 Advani starred alongside an ensemble cast in Jugjugg Jeeyo, a comedy-drama about divorce, in which Varun Dhawan and her played an unhappily married couple.
 Writing for Hindustan Times, Monika Rawal Kukreja commended her "restrained performance" in it.
 It earned ₹1.35 billion worldwide.

 She then starred in the comic thriller Govinda Naam Mera, with Vicky Kaushal and Bhumi Pednekar, which released digitally on Disney+ Hotstar.
 Sukanya Verma of Rediff.com opined that "Kiara Advani's energy is capable of far more heavy lifting than it gets credit for."
 Advani reunited with Kartik Aaryan in Satyaprem Ki Katha (2023), a romantic drama about a troubled marriage.
 Scroll.in's Nandini Ramnath found her "sensitive, soulful" performance to be "affecting", adding that she "displays further evidence of her growing confidence".
 It emerged as a modest commercial success.
-Advani received her second Filmfare nomination for Best Actress.
+Advani received several Best Actress awards and nominations at various ceremonies including her second Filmfare nomination.